lecanact/My-Site/README.md

 # LambWeb
-LambWeb documentation
+LambWeb Documentation

-This github reposirtory is to document the programming of LambWeb called LWL aka LambWebLua.
+This github repository is to document the programming of LambWeb called LWL aka LambWebLua.
 To find information click on the 'wiki' tab at the top of your screen.